Brand kits

 How the content of a brand kit section is generated

-The content in each brand kit section is generated based on its intent (or prompt), a default instruction that tells the AI what kind of information to retrieve.
+Each brand kit section is populated based on its intent (or prompt), a default instruction that guides the AI in retrieving the most relevant information.

-For example, the intent of the Brand Context section is: The core reason for the brand existence:
+For example, in the Brand Context section, the default intent of the Brand purpose subsection is: The core reason for the brand existence.

-Default intent or AI instructions in the Visual Guidelines section.
+Default intent or AI instructions in the Brand purpose subsection of Brand Context.

 Summary